thebeeee/thebeeee/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Planetry
-- 📫 How to reach me: Discord (thebee#1234)
+- 📫 How to reach me: Discord (@thebeee)
-- 😄 Pronouns: they/them
+- 😄 Pronouns: she/her